tsunami416604/azure-docs.hu-hu/articles/cognitive-services/QnAMaker/How-To/add-sharepoint-datasources.md

     Get the **@microsoft.graph.downloadUrl** and use this as `fileuri` in the QnA Maker APIs.

-### Add or update a Sharepoint File URI to your knowledge base
+### Add or update a SharePoint File URI to your knowledge base

 Use the **@microsoft.graph.downloadUrl** from the previous section as the `fileuri` in the QnA Maker API for [adding a knowledge base](https://go.microsoft.com/fwlink/?linkid=2092179) or [updating a knowledge base](https://docs.microsoft.com/rest/api/cognitiveservices/qnamaker/knowledgebase/update).
 The following fields are mandatory: name, fileuri, filename, source.